machine-shop/mothra/README.md

 * -s, --stage : The stage which to run the pipeline until.
 Must be one of  `['ruler_detection', 'binarization', 'measurements']`.
 Pipeline runs to measurement stage by default (running to completion).
 Running the pipeline and stopping at an earlier stage can be useful for debugging.
 * -csv, --path_csv :  Path of `.csv` file for the measurement results.
 (Default is `results.csv`).
 * -dpi : Optional argument to specify resolution of the output image.
 (Default is `300`.)
+* -g, --grabcut : Use OpenCV's grabcut method in order to improve binarization on blue butterflies.

 ## Example
 Example data can be found at [github.com/machine-shop/butterfly-wings-data](https://github.com/machine-shop/butterfly-wings-data).
 For this example, clone the repository alongside `butterfly-wings`.